jordansissel/sysadvent/2011/11/article.md

     backup  /usr/           localhost/
     backup  /var/           localhost/

 That was about the extent of the customizations I needed.
-After this I was able to enable hourly rsnapshot backups with an entry in `/etc/crontabs`:
+After this, I was able to enable hourly rsnapshot backups with an entry in `/etc/crontabs`: